In Blackjack surrender sounds like a loss, but if you know when to surrender, it’s actually one of the smartest moves you can make.

 Sure, if you choose to hit or stand, you can easily win any given hand, as you’re effectively flipping a coin.
 But over the long run – and that’s the secret to playing blackjack well – the smartest move is to take your medicine and accept a 50p loss over a biggest average loss.

-Before we finish, it’s worth mentioning insurance, another Blackjack rule that loosely relates to how a player should act when the dealer has an Ace.
+Before we finish, it’s worth mentioning blackjack insurance, another rule that loosely relates to how a player should act when the dealer has an Ace.
 Some players think there are similarities or even interplay between the two rules, but really there is no comparison or connection between surrender vs insurance in Blackjack.
 Surrender is a genuine gameplay option, whereas insurance is a side bet.

 Yes, you can offset some risk when the dealer has an Ace and you have strong hand (or try to break even with a weak hand), in a vaguely similar way to how we surrender in order to cut our losses.
 But the two rules are basically unrelated.
 In some casinos, you can even take insurance and then surrender.
 I won’t waste your time going into the strategy and maths behind that combination of tactics!

-Next time you fire up your favourite online casino, seek out a table with rules that include surrender, or even a game of Blackjack Surrender itself, and look out for the ideal opportunity save yourself a bet or two.
+Next time you fire up your favourite online casino, seek out a table with rules that include surrender, or even a game of Blackjack Surrender itself, and look out for the ideal opportunity to save yourself a bet or two.

 FAQs